obsidian-html/obsidian-html.github.io/md/Configurations/Modes/Copy vault to temp dir.md

 > This setting should be enabled for the option [Create index from tags](../../Configurations/Modes/Create%20index%20from%20tags.md) to work.
 Because it needs to write a file to the obsidian vault location, and thus we can not guarantee that we don't alter your vault if this setting is turned off.

-The temporary dir will be removed once ObisidianHtml is done running.
+The temporary dir will be removed once ObsidianHtml is done running.
 This should even happen if the program hit an error.
 If this does not happen reliably, please [report it as an issue](../../General%20Information/Report%20Issues%20%26%20Request%20features.md).

 See config options: [Configuration Options](../../Configurations/Configuration%20Options.md#copy-vault-to-tempdir)